ticivara/ticivara/assets/content/en/civara-guide.md

 </figure>

-If you iron the folds before sewing it, the crease will hold better and the cloth need less arranging while on the sewing machine.
+If you iron the folds before sewing it, the crease will hold better and the cloth needs less arranging while on the sewing machine.

 <figure>